Best Electric Blankets

-The ability to pick up the controller and easily understand how to make the blanket hotter or change the auto-off time is essential.
-We took our first impressions and the time it took us to thoroughly understand the display to compare these controls.
+The ability to pick up the controller and easily understand how to make the blanket warmer or change the auto-off time is essential.
+We took our first impressions and measured the time it took us to thoroughly understand the display to compare these controls.
 Less is more in this metric, and we liked the most simple and straightforward controllers to select the temperature setting and start heating easily.
 The more buttons it took to complete a task, the fewer points awarded.
 We also considered intended use, handheld or on a stand, and how smooth it felt to use.

-The smaller throw blankets meant for couch use with control that tested well are the Sunbeam Heated Quilted with an on/off button and a dial, and the Serta Super Soft Heated that has an on/off button and a heat setting button that moves an LED indicator around from 1 to 5.
+The smaller throw blankets meant for couch use with the best controllers are the Sunbeam Heated Quilted with an on/off button and a dial, and the Serta Super Soft Heated that has an on/off button and a heat setting button that moves an LED indicator around from 1 to 5.

 Whether it's your bedroom, sitting room, office, or living room, you have already chosen some color palette for the room.
-We like having the option to match a room.
-Here are the models with five or more color options; the Biddeford MicroPlush, the Serta Super Soft Heated, the Sunbeam Heated Microplush, and the Sunbeam Heated Quilted.
+We like having the option to have our blankets and accessories match a room.
+Models with a wider variety of color and style options score well in this metric.

-After sifting through all of the electric blankets available online, we purchased, tested, and graded the top 9 models.
+After sifting through all of the electric blankets available online, we purchased, tested, and graded the top nine models.
 Our team spent weeks using and testing these electric blankets to find which is the best.
 This list shows the top blankets that have the best combination of heating, comfort, control, washing, and colors.
 We did this to make your shopping experience a little easier and to help you stay warm and comfortable this winter.

 — Bennett Fisher